 Ryan Snyder, a lecturer at the department of urban planning, is running for the faculty position on the council.
 He said he wants to use his knowledge of urban planning to benefit the community and revitalize business in the Village.

-Chantelle Eastman, a development coordinator for the UCLA Mary S. Easton Center for Alzheimer’s Disease Research, is running for the worker position on the council.
+Chantelle Eastman, a development coordinator for the UCLA Department of Neurology, is running for the worker position on the council.
 She said she wants to improve efforts to help the homeless population in Westwood by increasing outreach and working with the Westwood Village Improvement Association.